cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/swim_image_url.md

 subcategory: ""
 description: |-
   It performs create operation on Software Image Management (SWIM).
-  Fetches a software image from remote file system (using URL for HTTP/FTP) and uploads to DNA Center.
+  Fetches a software image from remote file system (using URL for HTTP/FTP) and uploads to Catalyst Center.
 Supported image files extensions are bin, img, tar, smu, pie, aes, iso, ova, tar_gz and qcow2
 ---